wipu/iwant-demo/README.md

     as-iwant-demo-developer/with/bash/iwant/target/jacoco-report-all/as-path | xargs -r -Ixxx chrome xxx/index.html

+_Note how you didn't tell iwant to run tests.
+In fact, if you run the command again, it __wont' run them__ because you didn't touch anything._

 ## Building and running the application

 To see the contents of the application cli distribution and to run it issue the following commands: